-- 1. Color: Select to display image as color or black and white.
+- 1. Color

 - 2. Brightness.

 - 3. Saturation.

 - 4. Contrast.

 - 5. Sharpness.

 - 6. High TV line, Gamma curve, low light compensation, etc. The rest of the options depend on the lens and image sensor type of each individual camera.
 Therefore, the options here can vary.
 For unique options coming with each individual camera, please refer to their User Manuals for more information.